 Overclocking isn’t as dangerous as it once was, but it’s also not quite as lucrative.
-As the clock performance of the core processor models grow more sophisticated, the amount of extra juice you can get out of them has shrunk.
-Overclocking can give you a decent boost to performance, but overclocking will generally just bring you a small percentage of improvement.
+As the clock performance of core processor models grows more sophisticated, the amount of extra juice you can get out of them has shrunk.
+Overclocking can give you a decent boost to performance, but not to the extent as it once would have.

-The other thing to keep in mind is that your central processor is limited by other hardware: most notably your video card.
-A good Intel Core paired with a sub-par GPU isn’t going to have to be overclocked to get the most performance it can.
+The other thing to keep in mind is that your central processor is limited by other hardware, most notably your video card.
+A good Intel Core paired with a sub-par GPU isn’t going to have to be overclocked to get the best performance possible.
 With the current hardware on the market, overclocking your GPU will generally get you a better performance boost than overclocking your CPU, although the latter can have a positive impact as well.

 You should also keep in mind that every processor isn’t going to bring you the same performance.
 Even if you have the same hardware in your computer as someone else, you may get better or worse results.
-That’s why it’s important for you to carefully measure your performance , perform stress tests, and make sure that you system is stable and continues to remain stable.
+That’s why it’s important for you to carefully measure your performance, perform stress tests, and make sure that your system is stable and continues to remain stable.

 Understanding the Terminology